Are you trying to figure out what lens is best for insect photography?

 When you want to bring out the best-looking side of a spider’s web, create gorgeous closeups of that small mossy patch on your doorstep, or admire the intricate markings on your favorite moth, the Sigma 105mm F 2.8 Macro Lens is just what you need for all such tasks and more.

-For insect photography, the Fujinon XF 60mm F2.4 R Macro is a great tool to easily capture vivid and detailed close-up photos of your favorite tiny friends, such as spiders or bees!
+For insect photography, the Fujinon XF 60mm F2.4 R Macro is a great tool for capturing vivid and detailed close-up photos of your favorite tiny friends, such as spiders or bees!

 It features robust construction and fast autofocus, so it’s easy to get the perfect shot every time, be it shady fields, meadows or rooftops.